-Unlike other sports in which the spread can be all over the map, the vast majority of the time it will be set at 1.5 for NHL.
+Unlike other sports in which the spread can be all over the map, the vast majority of the time it will be set at 1.5 for NHL games.
 Also, the odds will fluctuate more here than they will for other spread bets.
 A standard NFL or NBA point spread bet has a baseline of -110 on both sides that varies slightly based on how the betting action comes in.
 You’ll see wider swings in the NHL on this front.
+For example:

-This is a simple bet in which you are simply choosing the side you think will be the winner of the game.
+This is a bet in which you are simply choosing the team that you think will win the game.
 There will be odds on both sides, negative for favorites and positive for underdogs, which will also adjust as wagers begin to come in.

-As a general rule, the tighter the range between the two numbers, then the closer the matchup is on an overall basis.
+As a general rule, the tighter the range between the two numbers, the closer the matchup is on an overall basis.
 A big disparity between the two numbers on the moneyline points to a potential mismatch.
 Here’s an example of a possible moneyline:

 A totals bet revolves around the total combined goals that will be scored in the game.
-Oddsmakers set the bar with an estimate, and bettors then get to choose if they think the total goals will be over or under that mark when all is said and done.
-The odds will start in the range of -110 on both sides and then potentially move based on how the action gets in.
+Oddsmakers set the bar with an estimate, and bettors choose if they think the total goals will be over or under that mark.
+The odds will start in the range of -110 on both sides and then potentially move based on the betting action.
 For totals, a majority of NHL games will be set at 5.5.
+For example:

 For starters, get a good handle on the basic bet types.
 Afterward, you can begin to explore the rest of the wagering menu in which you’ll find plenty of other intriguing opportunities to explore.